Quincy News API & Wire Format

 sequence_number

-increments by 1 per message and wraps modulo 232.
-Receivers SHOULD treat sequence arithmetic modulo 232 and tolerate modest reordering on multicast. - Deduplication:
+increments by 1 per message and wraps modulo 232. - Deduplication:

 Message Bodies